agasthyaps/TLL/README.md

 - LPD-ready qualitative code
 - Word cloud generator
 - pickled LDA models trained on pilot data
+- code to create new qual groups ("Initial LDA")
+- step by step readme for creating new qual groups

 **Cohort Maker**

 - jupyter notebook of code for making cohorts
-- step by step readme (should be in here by 7/17/18)
+- step by step readme

 **data**